J-R-1/J-R-1/Kaggle Kernels - Machine Learning/README.md

 <br>
 <br>
 <br>
-The following is a series of <b>Kaggle Kernels</b> that demonstrates how to apply advanced Data Preprocessing and Model Validation techniques to improve the quality of the Machine learning models to building <b>state-of-the-art</b> models that are widely used to win Kaggle competitions (<b>XGBoost</b>).
+The following is a series of <b>Kaggle Kernels</b> that demonstrates how to apply advanced Data Preprocessing and Model Validation techniques from improving the quality of the Machine learning models to building <b>state-of-the-art</b> models that are widely used to win Kaggle competitions (<b>XGBoost</b>).
 <br>
 <br>
 <ol>